-Subject to terms and conditions set forth herein, doors supplied by: 2ndFix. (hereinafter referred to as “the Company”) are guaranteed by the manufacturer for five years from the date of shipment by the manufacturer to be of good material and workmanship, free from defects which render them inserviceable or unfit for the use for which they were manufactured.
+Subject to terms and conditions set forth herein, doors supplied by: 2ndFix. (hereinafter referred to as “the Company”) are guaranteed by the manufacturer for 1 year from the date of shipment by the manufacturer to be of good material and workmanship, free from defects which render them inserviceable or unfit for the use for which they were manufactured.

 Natural variations in the colour, texture or grain pattern of the wood or MDF are not to be considered defects.
 Doors must be accorded reasonable treatment by the purchaser and should be stored or hung in dry buildings and not in damp, moist or freshly plastered areas.
 The utility or structural strength must not be impaired in the fitting of the door, the application of hardware, or cutting and altering of the door for lights, louvres, panels or any special details.
 A maximum of 3mm may be trimmed from any door.
 Normal “show-through” of frame components in doors shall not be considered a defect.
 Entrance/solid doors up to 2040 x 820 require three hinges, larger doors require four hinges or pivot system.
 ENTRANCE DOORS SHOULD BE HUNG IN WEATHER PROTECTED AREAS.